1970 Nickel Value Checker: Errors List, “D” & “S” Mint Mark Worth

 1970-S CAM Nickel Value

-The 1970-S Cameo proof nickel features moderate contrast between frosted design elements and mirror-like background fields.
+The 1970-S Cameo (CAM) proof nickel features moderate contrast between frosted design elements and mirror-like background fields.
 This designation falls between standard proofs and Deep Cameo specimens, offering enhanced visual appeal without reaching the intensity of DCAM examples.

 1970-S CAM Nickel Price/Grade Chart